circe/circe/docs/src/main/tut/codec.md

 ## Semi-automatic derivation

-Sometimes you might need to have an `Encoder` or `Decoder` defined in your code.
-In this case semi-automatic derivation can help, and it's easy to use.
+Sometimes it's convenient to have an `Encoder` or `Decoder` defined in your code, and semi-automatic derivation can help.
 You'd write:

 ```tut:silent
 import io.circe._, io.circe.generic.semiauto._